Unruly Passenger From Upstate New York Forces JetBlue Flight To Be Diverted

 NEW YORK (CBSNewYork) — An unruly passenger caused a flight from John F. Kennedy International Airport to San Francisco to be diverted to Minneapolis.

-People on board said the man was maskless and harassing others.READ MORE: Exclusive: Whistleblower Alleges Queens Company Ordered Health Clinic Workers To Over Dilute Doses Of COVID Vaccine
+People on board said the man was maskless and harassing others.READ MORE: Mask Mandate Lifted For Fully Vaccinated New Yorkers, But Private Businesses Split On Enforcement

-In a video posted on Twitter, a flight attendant can be heard saying he was acting erratically and “snorting a white substance.”READ MORE: 'Irresponsible:' MTA Says Mayor's Plan To Add 250 Subway Officers Isn't Enough To Combat Recent Crime
+In a video posted on Twitter, a flight attendant can be heard saying he was acting erratically and “snorting a white substance.”READ MORE: Family Members, Friends Of Shalimar Birkett, Killed By Stray Bullet At Vigil In Brooklyn, Sound Alarm: 'We Need The Police Department'

 The incident happened Sunday afternoon.

 Police arrested the man once the plane landed.
-He was identified as 42-year-old Mark Anthony Scerbo from upstate New York.MORE NEWS: With Injuries Piling Up Across New York City, Mayor De Blasio Is Considering Bicycles Being Required To Have License Plates
+He was identified as 42-year-old Mark Anthony Scerbo from upstate New York.MORE NEWS: Mask Mandate No More For Fully Vaccinated People In Connecticut: 'It's Such A Relief...
+We've All Been Waiting For This'

 JetBlue said the flight continued to San Francisco after he was removed.